Melodiepo/knowledge-graph-integration-RAG-biomedical-qna/Original_RAG2_Replication/rag2-retriever/README.md

 1. Save embeddings and articles into their corresponding folders: ex) for pmc embeddings, save PMC_Abs_Embeds.npy, PMC_Main_Embeds.npy in embeddings/pmc.

-2. FAISS indexing is included in `retrieve.py`, so we only need precomputed embeddings for each corpus.
-   2.1 PubMed precomputed embeddings by MedCPT are available [here](https://github.com/ncbi/MedCPT).
-   2.2 The other three corpora require using MedCPT to compute the embeddings ourselves.
+2. FAISS indexing is included in `retrieve.py`, so we only need precomputed embeddings for each corpus.PubMed precomputed embeddings by MedCPT are available [here](https://github.com/ncbi/MedCPT).
+The other three corpora require using MedCPT to compute the embeddings ourselves.

 3. Navigate to the directory where main.py is located.